denten-books/plain-text/1-chapter.md

 that miraculous eugenic formula will be found a human society will be given prefect and smooth at birth, like a book of a press [@moreno_who_1953, 236].

-Human relationship to
-mechanized "dead" thought was at the center of his practice.
+Like Socrates, from Plato's *Phaedrus*, Moreno distrusts the rote mechanization of thought itself.
+All forms of externalized algorithmic rule fall under
+suspicion: from central planning, to corporate governance, to machine code, and legal codex.
+All such mechanisms serve to externalize and to "conserve" volition, at a given point of time.
+With time, such volition governs without consensus or comprehension.
+Such shards of externalized volition, embodied in laws, books, and institutions, proliferate and multiply.
+Moreno writes:

+> Once off the press, the parent, the producer, the author is immaterial; the book goes to all places and to all people, it does not care where it is read and by whom.
+Many robots have further in common the attribute of comparative immortality.
+A book, a film, an atomic bomb, they do not perish in the human sense, the same capacity is always there, they can be reproduced *ad infinitum* [...]
+Our human world is increasingly filled with robots and there seems to be no end to new forms and new developments [@moreno_who_1953, 239].

+In the aftermath of World War II, Moreno expands the first edition of his book to include the ultimate automaton, the atomic bomb.
+"Mankind has been awakened form a dream," he writes.
+The atomic bomb gives humanity a glimpse of its common enemy.
+Technology, in Moreno's sense, does not determine the present situation.
+Rather, an actor in possession of fossilized volition, it competes, in Darwinian sense, with living actors.
+Once set in motion, voluntarily, the war machine, like all cultural conserves, continues to do the bidding past generations.
+These structures may no longer be needed or wanted, but because they are inorganic, they persist to shape the social and the mental worlds to come.
+Moreno explains:

-"Many of the domesticated robots are blessed with the attribute of become labor-saving devices, which has, however the unpleasant consequence that they at time reduce the need for creating, promoting with leisure also intertia.
+> Many of the domesticated robots are blessed with the attribute of become labor-saving devices, which has, however the unpleasant consequence that they at time reduce the need for creating, promoting with leisure also inertia.
 [...]
-Many of the robots have also the attribute in common of bewing able to affect human beings or other "targets at a distance," a book, a radio or a television sender can entertain or teach at a distance, like a gun, a rocket and an atomic bomb can kill people and destroy at a distance.
-The book is a robot par excellence.
+Many of the robots have also the attribute in common of being able to affect human beings or other "targets at a distance," a book, a radio or a television sender can entertain or teach at a distance, like a gun, a rocket and an atomic bomb can kill people and destroy at a distance.
+The book is a robot par excellence [@moreno_who_1953, 238].

-Once off the press, the parent, the producer, the author is immaterial; the book goes to all places and to all people, it doe not care where it is read and by whom.
-Many robots have further in common the attribute of comparative immortality.
-A book, a film, an atomic bomb, they do not perish in the human sense, the same capacity is always there, they can be reproduced *ad infinitum. [...]
-Our human world is incresingly filled with robots there there seems to be no ned to new forms and new developments.
-Since man cam outof the jungle, its master, he did not have a similar maze of threats to face---the jungle of robots" [@moreno_who_1953, 239].
+The inertia of past decisions, embodied in extant mechanisms ultimately poses a threat for human survival.
+For Moreno, the real competition for survival was not between individuals, sects, races, or nations, but between humanity and its zombie-like past automatons.
+The only way to compete with the robot was for him to expand the human "cultural capacity for creation."
+The biological being has only this one advantage over the zootechnical animal: spontaneity.
+But the capacity to free will and to creation has to be preserved and advanced through training.
+Moreno's therapy practice was built on the principle of spontaneity, aimed at the construction of communities that acknowledge and preserve individual agency.
+As far as I can tell from the records, the practice involved group improvisation, in what Moreno called the "techniques of freedom" that that that aims to "balance spontaneous social forces to the greatest possible harmony an unity of all" [@moreno_who_1953, 8].

+I leave Moreno here, with thoughts of weaponized

+## 1.2 Literary Device as Gadget and Technique

 universal Turing machine as a book---an instrument for symbolic exchange---means to recover the physical roots of computation.
 When viewed in